skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 This week, [Robinhood](https://robinhood.com/gb/en/), a US-based stock trading app, went [live in the UK](https://www.cityam.com/robinhood-launches-to-uk-customers/).
 As someone who is very much interested in investing and having tried out other app-based investment platforms in the past, I thought it would be a good idea to share my thoughts on the platform and if it’s worth using.

-Funny enough, I had just watched [Dumb Money](https://letterboxd.com/film/dumb-money/), covering the GameStop sage in 2021 on a flight back from South Africa yesterday so Robinhood’s UK launch is a well-timed surprise.
+Funny enough, I had just watched [Dumb Money](https://letterboxd.com/film/dumb-money/), covering the GameStop saga in 2021 on a flight back from South Africa yesterday so Robinhood’s UK launch is a well-timed surprise.

 ## The website